Josefrino/dart_2048_game/README.md

 - Right down a list of taks needed to complete the project.
 - Right the pseudo code of the project and the algorithms behind every function

-- Restarting project Wednesday 29 2023
+- Restarting project April 02 2023
 -> Upcomming changes
 Ordered by priority
 - Implement the slide left function on the entire board: ❌